Learning safety in model-based Reinforcement Learning using MPC and Gaussian Processes: Background

 Thus, we can define the safe set $\mathcal{S}$ as

 leading to the following reformulation of \eqref{eq:background:rl:update} as a constrained update \begin{mini!} { \theta_+ }{ \frac{1}{2} \norm[2]{\theta_+ - \theta}^2 + \alpha \nabla_\theta \sum_{k=0}^{m}{\psi(s_k, a_k, s_{k+1},\theta)}^\top (\theta_+ - \theta) }{ }{} \addConstraint{ \theta_+ \in \mathcal{S} }{}{}, \end{mini!} by then setting $\theta \leftarrow \theta^\star_+$, where $\theta^\star_+$ is the optimal point of \eqref{eq:background:rl:constrained_update}.
-Nevertheless, the characterization of $\mathcal{S}$ is in general difficult, even more so in the case of function approximators with vast parametrizations.
+Nonetheless, the characterization of $\mathcal{S}$ is in general difficult, even more so in the case of function approximators with vast parametrizations.
 Fortunately, an MPC approximator can be leveraged here: as shown in \cite{zanon_safe_2021} and further analysed in terms of feasibility and stability in \cite{gros_learning_2022}, a robust MPC formulation coupled with an online set-membership system identification approach allows to guarantee that the MPC-RL algorithm is robustly safe with respect to the estimated disturbance set throughout the whole training, despite the fact that the dynamics of the real system are unknown to the learning agent.
-However, even though a robust MPC scheme is deployed, safety can only be guaranteed in probabilistic terms up to a probability $\beta < 1$: since a safe policy holding at all time with unitary probability is impossible without perfect knowledge of the underlying system \eqref{eq:background:rl:transition_probab}, in this context, safety has to be viewed in the light of Bayesian inference, where it is probabilistically conditioned on our limited knowledge of the system, i.e., prior information and actual data, labelled as $\mathcal{D}$.
+However, even though an adaptive robust scheme is deployed, safety is only guaranteed up to a probability $< 1$, due to the lack of perfect knowledge of the underlying system \eqref{eq:background:rl:transition_probab}.
+In this context, safety can be viewed in the light of Bayesian inference, where it is probabilistically conditioned on our limited knowledge of the system, i.e., prior information and actual data, labelled as $\mathcal{D}$, with probability $\beta$.
 Henceforth, we will refer to the notion of safety in a probabilistic term and define $\mathcal{S}_\mathcal{D}$ as

 A limitation in the approach proposed by \cite{zanon_safe_2021} is that, in order to retain computational tractability in the algorithm, the MPC prediction model $f_\theta$ has to be linear and kept fixed during learning.
 As acknowledged in the paper \citep{zanon_safe_2021}, while linear MPC applied to nonlinear systems can still be successful, strong nonlinearities are likely to deteriorate its performance, compromise safety, and prevent the agent from tuning the prediction model, which might severely hinder learning and lead to convergence to suboptimal policies.